currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-to yield(verb) (The cuts will yield savings in expenditure., I finally yielded to temptation and had some cake., Constant exercise yields well-being and fitness., The investment started to yield profits.) ::: ergeben, nachgeben, bringen to yield to(verb) () ::: Platz machen district(noun) (There are no schools in this district., I live in a very quiet district of Amsterdam., In our district, waste is collected on Wednesdays., Most capitals are divided into several districts.) ::: Bezirk, Stadtteil, Kreis
+to yield(verb) (The cuts will yield savings in expenditure., I finally yielded to temptation and had some cake., Constant exercise yields well-being and fitness., The investment started to yield profits.) ::: ergeben, nachgeben, bringen to yield to(verb) () ::: Platz machen district(noun) (There are no schools in this district., I live in a very quiet district of Amsterdam., In our district, waste is collected on Wednesdays., Most capitals are divided into several districts.) ::: Bezirk, Stadtteil, Kreis monument(noun) (The monument acts as a reminder of the past., He chisels the monument from a block of marble.) ::: Denkmal, Monument, Baudenkmal
+Monument(noun) () ::: monument
+robust(adjective) (Wood is a robust building material., The system is robust and not susceptible to errors., The house is robust enough to withstand strong winds.) ::: robust, solide, stark robust(adjective) (Holz ist ein robustes Baumaterial., Das System ist robust und nicht anfällig für Störungen., Dieses Zelt besteht aus einem robusten und wasserdichten Stoff., Der solide Stahlrahmen ist robust und belastbar., Das Material ist robust und kann Hitze und Kälte standhalten., Gummi ist ein robustes Material., Die Schuhe sind aus robusten Materialien gefertigt.) ::: robust, strong, rugged robust(adverb) () ::: robustly, sturdily, ruggedly pulse(noun) (Beans and peas are types of pulses.) ::: Puls, Impuls, Hülsenfrucht to pulse(verb) (He felt the blood pulsing in his veins.) ::: pulsieren, pochen, pulsen Pulse(noun) () ::: pulses seal(noun) (He checks the royal seal on the letter., The seals prevent water from entering., We saw some seals lying on the rocks in the sea., The seal popped up briefly, then vanished in the water., The lawyer added his seal and signature to the document.) ::: Siegel, Dichtung, Seehund to seal(verb) (I stamped and sealed the envelopes., I used adhesive tape to seal the box., If you notice leakage in a water pipe you must quickly seal it., I sealed the envelope before sending it., The surface can be sealed with varnish., They sealed the agreement with an oath.) ::: verschließen, abdichten, versiegeln specification(noun) (The technical specifications are listed in the manual., The specifications listed in the manual are quite confusing., The specifications of the project are detailed in the report., I assembled the table according to the specification., The specifications of the project are clear and precise.) ::: Spezifikation, Angabe, Festlegung to specify(verb) (The manager specified the deadline for applications., I specified all values in the contract., The contents are specified on the back of the package., I must specify the payee in the transaction form., The customer can specify the time of delivery.) ::: festlegen, angeben, bestimmen standing(noun) (His standing in the community goes back to his social commitment., Their relationship is already of long standing., The company has a very good standing all over the world.) ::: Stand, Ansehen, Dauer standing(adjective / present participle) (The current purchase price is not a standing offer.) ::: stehend to stand(verb) (I'm standing at the corner waiting for you., A herd of cows was standing in the field., The doctor asked me if I could stand the pain., He could not stand the burning sun for long., Sensitive stomachs cannot stand spicy food., I cannot stand rudeness.) ::: stehen, ertragen, aushalten graphics(noun) () ::: Grafiken, Grafik, Graphiken graphic(noun) (The process is illustrated in the graphic below.) ::: Grafik, Graphik, Abbildung graphic(adjective) (The graphic design of the game is very complex., A chart is a graphic representation of numbers.) ::: grafisch, zeichnerisch, graphisch